 If you notice an increase in confusion, muscle weakness, or increased lethargy, ask, “have we overlooked something?”
 People who don’t have any dementia at all can go into a time of mental fog, or confusion, because of something that they did or failed to do.
 For example, every year hundreds of people are injured or killed because someone has been driving with an inadequate amount of sleep.
 Anyone who attended college knows the brain fog that comes from pulling an all-nighter.
 A lack of sleep has a truly negative effect on someone with a healthy brain.
 Sleep is vitally important for people with dementia, because a lack of sleep will magnify the effects of FTD on the brain.
 Harriet underwent a sleep study and does indeed have sleep apnea.
 She purchased a C-Pap machine to help get the good sleep that she needs.
 Harriet’s sleep schedule is not good, she will often be awake until 2 or 3 in the morning.
 We do our best to make sure she sleeps seven hours a night, no matter what time of night it starts.
 Her sleep problems means that we must make some corrections in scheduling.
 We used to go to church at 10:00 am on Sunday.
 We now go to the Saturday evening service since we do not know what condition Harriet will be in on Sunday morning.

 Another simple thing that can have real negative effects on behavior is hydration.
 One day my mom passed out and was rushed to the hospital.
 After a series of test the diagnosis was given, she was dehydrated.
 The doctors told her how dangerous dehydration was and said, “Make sure you drink 7 or 8 glasses of water a day.”
-She took their advice to heart and drank water; 6, 7, or 8 glasses of water every day.
+She took their advice to heart and drank 6, 7, or 8 glasses of water every day.
 A couple of months after the first episode she passed out again and was once again, rushed to the hospital.
 The diagnosis came back that she was over-hydrated.
 She had drank so much water that she had flushed essential minerals and nutrients out of her body.
 No one had taken into consideration that she was only 5’4’ and never weighed more than 110 pounds.
-All she needed was a small correction, in her fluid intake to make a big difference in how she felt, plus she stopped passing out.
+All she needed was a small correction, in her fluid intake to make a big difference in how she felt.
 Some of the problems, your Loved One faces may be made worse by dehydration.

 Some mid-course corrections will be met with a less than enthusiastic reception.
 Too much alcohol is not good for anyone but this is especially true for people with dementia.
 Harriet loves a glass or two of wine with dinner, and at times she will drink a bit too much.
 However, it has not become a problem and I’m not sure what I would do if it had.
 I would probably talk to her first about my observations.
 I know that this wouldn’t do anything for some of you, except start more trouble than you care to deal with.
 You may need to talk to your love one’s doctor or find some other way to help your loved one cut back.

 Any thing that will help the body, get healthy, will help the brain.
 For as long as possible encourage your loved one to exercise, Take them for a walk in a park.
 Go to the YMCA with them.
 Encourage them by word and example to invest in daily exercise.
 Did you catch the article, on the news, about dementia and deep breathing?
 It seems studies have found, that too many people with dementia have problems because they don’t get enough oxygen, shallow breathing is compromising their health.
-Simple Midcourse correction is to say, “Honey, take a deep breath.”
+A simple Midcourse correction is to say, “Honey, take a deep breath.”
 Exercise also helps with breathing.

 Finally, keep an eye on medications and learn what they are for and what the negative side effects might be.
 I have seen people who were over or under medicated whose behavior became completely abnormal for them.
 A small change in medication can make a big difference in behavior.
 So far Harriet has been able to manage her own medication.
 I am sure that the time will come when I will have to assume full control over them.

-Some of the things I’ve read sounds like your loved ones behave like they have Bipolar disorder.
+Some of the things I’ve read, in other places, sounds like your loved ones behave like they have Bipolar disorder.
 Of course they don’t, so medication for Bipolar disorder would probably only make things worse.
 Jesus tells his followers that they should be, “wise as a serpent, but gentle as a dove.”
 I would unpack that by advising you to be as nice as possible, as respectful as you can, and as loving as you are able.
 That’s how you will be as gentle as a dove.
 But if your loved one is abusive, uncooperative, and arrogant, you must be wise as a serpent.
 Have you ever watched a serpent move across a field?
 They don’t announce, “HEY!
 I’m gonna crawl across this field!”
 No, they just go quietly about their business.
 Some mid-course corrections may have to be between you and your doctor, lawyer, or anyone else who can help you do what needs to be done.

 In Part two I’m going to speak about some mid-course corrections that you may need to make for yourself.
 Remember, this is a marathon and you’re in it for the long haul.
 Sometimes, things need to change for you to keep on keeping on.